A Strange Thing Happened At The Dump..

-Refurbished alpine sink
+Recently refurbished alpine sink

 There’s at least a weekly trip to the dump.
 Sometimes more often than that.
 Given the size and derelict state of jardin rusty duck we’ve long since exceeded the capacity of the compost bins and had yet more sacks of garden waste to dispose of.
 On the latest journey I mentioned to Mike that I’d been thinking about protecting the newly replanted alpine sink from the worst of the winter wet.
 The planting hasn’t been an unqualified success in recent years, mainly because it gets waterlogged in spite of the soil being supplemented by bucket loads of grit.
 What it needed was some sort of cover.
 See through to let in light.

-And look what has emerged..
+But look what has emerged..

 There is an ongoing debate between him and me as to whether it needs sides.
 I do think the left side, facing the prevailing wind, needs a bit of extra protection from driving rain.

-But it doesn’t end there…
+And it doesn’t end there…

 The piglet feeding trough has got one too!